Miguevrgo/Oxide/README.md

 - **Complete Chess Implementation:** Fully functional chess rules, including castling, en passant, promotions, and check/checkmate detection.
 - **Bitboards:** Efficient board representation using bitboards for fast move generation and evaluation.
 - **Obstruction Difference:** Move generation optimized with obstruction difference for sliding pieces.
 - **UCI Compliance:** Generally compatible with UCI (Universal Chess Interface), making it playable in tools like CuteChess, Lichess (via bots), or any UCI-supporting GUI.
-Missing threads, table size options
-- **Alpha-Beta Pruning:** Search algorithm with alpha-beta pruning for efficiency, enhanced with several techniques, using a single thread for more comprehensive read.
+- **Alpha-Beta Pruning:** Search algorithm with alpha-beta pruning with search enhancements, single-threaded for more comprehensive read.
 - **Simplicity & Readability:** Codebase designed to be as straightforward as possible while maintaining decent performance.
-- **Inspiration:** Built with insights from the [Chess Programming Wiki](https://www.chessprogramming.org/), and engines like [Carp](https://github.com/dede1751/carp) and [Akimbo](https://github.com/jnlt3/akimbo), to whom I the implementation for the NNUE ⚠️ The Oxide nets provided with the release are trained using [linrock](https://huggingface.co/datasets/linrock/test80-2024/tree/main) datasets and [bullet](https://github.com/jw1912/bullet).
+- **Inspiration:** Built with insights from the [Chess Programming Wiki](https://www.chessprogramming.org/), top engines like [Carp](https://github.com/dede1751/carp),[Berserk](https://github.com/jhonnold/berserk) and [Akimbo](https://github.com/jw1912/akimbo), which was heavily consulted for the network implementation, The Oxide net provided with the release is trained using [linrock](https://huggingface.co/datasets/linrock/test80-2024/tree/main) datasets and [bullet](https://github.com/jw1912/bullet) trainer.

 ## Objectives & Planned Improvements

-`Oxide` is a work in progress with clear goals and some fixes on the horizon:

-- **Expand UCI Features:** Include additional info (seldepth).
-- **Enhance Search:** Several search improvements have been made, some of them require another check, some tweaking, etc. Looking forward to implement some tables.
-- **NNUE** Use a new approach.
+`Oxide` is now a decent engine, however there is still room for improvement:

+- **Enhance Search:** Using tables such as continuation history and correction history.
+Testing some prunings for the negamax move loop.
+- **NNUE**: I am finally confident that I understand each of the techniques used in Oxide network, however I would like testing other configurations, maybe multilayer, bigger hidden layer, 8 buckets...

 ## Getting Started

 ### Prerequisites
 - Rust (stable, install via [rustup](https://rustup.rs/)).
-- A UCI-compatible GUI (e.g., [CuteChess](https://cutechess.com/)).
+- (If you want a GUI) An UCI compliant (e.g., [CuteChess](https://cutechess.com/)).

 ### Build & Run
    ```bash